katholan/Psorghi-Quantification-Tool/README.md

 Acquire images of your maize leaves.

 Separate your leaves so that there is a single leaf on each image.
 You can use `separating_leaves.ipynb` (a Jupyter Python3 notebook) for this purpose.
 There are comments within this file on how to set it up and run for your images.
-I run Jupyter through Anaconda on my local machine.
+For this script, I typically run it through Anaconda/Jupyter on my local machine.

 Place your cropped photos into their own folder.